Mai0313/Mentor/docs/Bandgap_Reference_Verification_RAK/Bandgap_Reference_Verification_RAK_parsed.md

 Here is the image describtion:
 ```
-The image depicts an electronic circuit schematic.
+The image shows an electronic circuit schematic.
 Here is a detailed description of the components and connections:

 1. **Power Supply Section (Left Side):**
-   - There are two voltage sources labeled V7 and V8.
+   - There are two voltage sources labeled `V7` and `V8`.
-   - V7 is connected to a node labeled "PPA" and has a voltage value of "vdd" with an AC magnitude of 1.
+   - `V7` is connected to a node labeled `PPA` and has a voltage value of `vdc=vdd` with an AC magnitude of `acm=1`.
-   - V8 is connected to a node labeled "BGR" and has a voltage value of "vss".
+   - `V8` is connected to a node labeled `PBX` and has a voltage value of `vdc=vss`.
-   - Both voltage sources are connected to a common ground.
+   - Both voltage sources are connected to a common ground node.

 2. **Bandgap Reference Circuit (Right Side):**
-   - The main circuit is enclosed in a green rectangular box labeled "BGR Circuit".
+   - The main circuit is enclosed in a green rectangular box labeled `BGR Circuit`.
-   - Inside the BGR Circuit, there are two current sources at the top, each connected to a resistor.
+   - Inside the box, there are two current sources at the top, each represented by a circle with an arrow inside.
-   - The resistors are connected in series and form a voltage divider.
+   - The left current source is connected to a resistor labeled `I10`.
-   - The top of the left current source is connected to a node labeled "PPA".
+   - The right current source is connected to a node labeled `V_BGR`.
-   - The top of the right current source is connected to a node labeled "V_BGR".
+   - Below the current sources, there are two resistors connected in series.
-   - The bottom of the voltage divider is connected to a node labeled "VSS".
+   - The bottom of the resistors is connected to the `BGR Circuit` block, which likely contains additional components not shown in detail.
-   - The node "V_BGR" is connected to an external capacitor labeled "C8", which is grounded.
+   - The node `V_BGR` is connected to a capacitor labeled `C8`, which is connected to ground.

 3. **Connections:**
-   - The node "PPA" from the power supply section is connected to the top of the left current source in the BGR Circuit.
+   - The `PPA` node from the power supply section is connected to the top of the `BGR Circuit`.
-   - The node "V_BGR" from the BGR Circuit is connected to the capacitor "C8".
+   - The `PBX` node from the power supply section is connected to the bottom of the `BGR Circuit`.
-   - The node "VSS" from the power supply section is connected to the bottom of the voltage divider in the BGR Circuit.
+   - The `V_BGR` node is an output node that provides the bandgap reference voltage.

-Overall, the schematic represents a bandgap reference circuit with power supply connections and an external capacitor for stabilization.
+Overall, the schematic represents a bandgap reference circuit, which is a common circuit used to generate a stable reference voltage that is independent of temperature and supply voltage variations.
 ```

 **Figure 78: Schematic of tb\_bgr cell testbench**